rayw000/yaps/README.md

 You don't need much configurations to use this package.
 After install and properly load it, you can enjoy it in your `*scratch*` buffer.

 ### Functions
-`yaps-save-scratch-data`: Save scratch contents into `yaps-data-directory`.
+`yaps-save-scratch-data`: Save scratch contents into `yaps-data-directory`. `C-x C-s` is remapped to this function.

 `yaps-clear-scratch-data`: Clear scratch contents.